- General Questions

 I was last evaluated as a senior for my learning disability.
 Will I have to continue to be re-evaluated every three years while I am at UT?

-You register with SSD by submitting documentation of your disability, completing an intake interview with a Disabilities Services Coordinator, and completing an Acceptance of Services and accommodation request form.
-Accommodation request forms must be completed every semester in order to access accommodations.
-See “How to Register with SSD” for more information.
+You register with D&A by submitting documentation of your disability, completing an intake interview with a Coordinator, and completing an Acceptance of Services and accommodation request form.
+Accommodation Letter request forms must be completed every semester in order to access accommodations.
+See “How to Register with D&A” for more information.

 Who will know I have a disability and use accommodations?

-SSD values confidentiality and your disability documentation is not considered part of your academic record.
-When you use accommodations in the classroom, professors will know (via letter that you deliver) that you are registered with SSD, but will not be informed of your diagnosis or manifestations of your disability without your consent.
+D&A values confidentiality and your disability documentation is not considered part of your academic record.
+If you plan to use your accommodations you must request and discuss your Accommodation Letter with your instructors each semester.
+Accommodation Letters will list the accommodations that need to be provided but will not contain any diagnostic or specific disability information.
+Students are not required to disclose their disability information with anyone outside the D&A office.
 In general, information about your disability cannot be released without your written permission except by court order or otherwise mandated by law.
-It is a good idea to speak with your Disabilities Services Coordinator about the limits of confidentiality and possible situations in which it may be appropriate to release information.
+It is a good idea to speak with your Coordinator about the limits of confidentiality and possible situations in which it may be appropriate to release information.

 Will my transcript reflect that I have received accommodations in my classes?